ajeannette/ajeannette.github.io/README.md

 # A. Jeannette's Github Playground

 Hello and welcome to my fun playground Github repository dedicated solely to practicing making super cute and pretty webpages!
+Visit my main page at [](ajeannette.github.io).

 ## Goals:
 - Developing neat and fun webpage features that are, primarily, cute